First, a little story:

 Sam: Sounds cool.
 How does it begin?

-Alex: I will make it explode from a point.
+Alex: I will make it expand from a point.

 Sam: So ... two types of point then?
 One central point and all the other points?
 Not very elegant.
-And does it explode into already created space?
+And does it expand into already created space?

 (...some time later...)

 Alex: Hey Sam, I've figured it out.
 It is space itself that will expand.